PAIDiPaidThis.com

 What are NHS dentist prices actually based on?

 NHS dentistry in England is priced using three fixed bands rather than a price list per treatment.
-Band 1 covers a Routine check-up and advice, Band 2 adds fillings and an Extraction, and Band 3 covers more complex work such as a Crown.
+Band 1 covers a routine check-up and advice, Band 2 adds fillings and an extraction, and Band 3 covers more complex work such as a crown.
 Whatever band a course of treatment falls into, that is the one charge for everything included in it.

 Why was I quoted a private price when I wanted NHS treatment?